prefix-dev/pixi/docs/tutorials/ros2.md

 Currently, we don't support `rosdep` in a pixi environment, so you'll have to add the packages using `pixi add`.
 `rosdep` will call `conda install` which isn't supported in a pixi environment.

-We also have a post made by a ROS developer/roboticist who wrote about how he installed and configured Pixi on macOS running ROS 2 Humble (Simulating a differential drive robot and programming in Gazebo using Pixi).
-You can check out the procedure here:[Running ROS 2 and programming with Pixi on macOS.](https://medium.com/@davisogunsina/ros-2-macos-support-installing-and-running-ros-2-on-macos-79039d1d3655).
+### Community examples
+ROS 2 Humble on macOS, [Simulating differential drive using Gazebo](https://medium.com/@davisogunsina/ros-2-macos-support-installing-and-running-ros-2-on-macos-79039d1d3655).